 I’m currently using this method to self-study English Literature so that I don’t have to read 8 weighty Victorian novels in a row.

-After reading these nine books, you’ll be ready to tackle harder classical works of philosophy, debate big ideas, and self-learn philosophy with greater efficiency and success.
+After reading these nine books, you’ll be ready to tackle harder classical works of philosophy, debate big ideas, and self-learn philosophy with greater efficiency and success, perhaps with our 7-step self-education roadmap.

 Books That Introduce You to the Field of Philosophy